-A: Proceeds from MCA Day Chicago go to the Brandon C. Gromada Head & Neck Cancer Foundation, named for a lifelong Beastie Boys fan who lost his battle with the same cancer as Adam Yauch one month after Yauch died.
+A: Proceeds from MCA Day Chicago go to the Brandon C. Gromada Head & Neck Cancer Foundation, named for a lifelong Beastie Boys fan who we lost to the same cancer as Adam Yauch one month after Yauch died.
 Since MCA Day Chicago's inception, She’s Crafty has raised $10,000+ for this incredible charity.

 Q: What about merch?